Zero transport tax on electric vehicles extended in Moscow

 Currently, electric cars account for only 1% of sales

-In 2025, the capital will retain the transport tax exemption for electric vehicle owners.
+In 2025, the capital will retain the transport tax benefit for electric vehicle owners.
 According to Moscow Mayor Sergei Sobyanin, the use of electric vehicles is not limited to temporary frameworks and is not just a fashion trend.
 In the future, most cars will run on electricity or hydrogen.

 Sergei Sobyanin, Mayor of Moscow.